 Ensuring You Are Not Running Software With a Known Vulnerability

-To be notified of any new discovered vulnerabilities, you should either become a BIND 9 Basic support subscriber, which entitles you to advance notification of security vulnerabilities via a secure one-way support queue, or you can follow ISC security notices by subscribing to the BIND-announce mailing list.
+To ensure that you are notified of any new discovered vulnerabilities, you should become an ISC support subscriber, which entitles you to advance notification of security vulnerabilities via a secure, private support queue.

 ISC uses the CVSS calculator, a program of first.org and NIST, to determine the severity of potential security issues.